-How brands can reach consumers in an authentic way was the theme discussed by our lively, high profile panel at the recent Kantar Exchange Event.
-Here we summarise they key views and discussion points from the session.
+How brands can reach consumers in an authentic way was the theme discussed by our lively, high profile panel at the recent Kantar Exchange event.
+Here we summarise the key views and discussion points from the session.

 The panel was moderated by Helen Dunne, Founder and Editor of CorpComms magazine and included:

 - Anisa Missaghi, pladis Global

 The conversation was based around the research in our DIMENSION 2019 study and report ‘Authentic Communication in a Mistrusting World’, where we learn the best channels to reach consumers and which sources consumers trust the most.

 The discussion has been summarised below, and you can watch the full video here.

 Authenticity is about asking, ‘What do you want to say as an organisation, and is there a gap between that and what you’re doing?’

 Dan Healy rightly points out that love them or loathe them, brands like Ryanair are authentic because they do what they say, and vice versa.
 Same goes for President Trump, he doesn’t care what anyone else thinks except for his voters, and that’s who he is talking to on Twitter.